lnunno/big-data-nyt-tf-idf/README.md

 ![normalized term frequency](http://nlp.stanford.edu/IR-book/html/htmledition/img454.png)

+Where *a* is a smoothing coefficient between 0 and 1.
+The NLP book at stanford recommends setting this to 0.4

 An alternative approach is boolean frequencies where:

     tf(t,d) = 1 if t occurs in d and 0 otherwise